edwardsmoses/edwardsmoses.com/_data/blog/2025-12-28-reflecting-on-2025-goals-for-2026.md

 If you read the [2024](https://edwardsmoses.com/reflecting-on-2024-goals-for-2025) version of this, you would notice the same structure, pardon me, I just did a copy-paste of last year, and started editing from there :-)

-Per tradition, I'll start with the most significant event of the year: traveling out of my home country, Nigeria, for the first time, and the perspective shift was… interesting, nothing dramatic, but living in a different environment, definitely gives one an "hmm, so this is different" moment.
+Per tradition, I'll start with the most significant event of the year: traveling out of my home country, Nigeria, for the first time, and the perspective shift was… interesting, nothing dramatic, but living in a different environment definitely gives one that "hmm, so this is different" moment.

 I traveled to Qatar, and one small detail that hit me was learning their weekends were on Friday and Saturday, and Sunday the start of the work week; that felt so strange at first, because I had always taken Sat and Sun being weekends for granted.